 It is absolutely imperative that you get a signed BAA from the provider and that they agree to implement the appropriate HIPAA-compliant controls and safeguards to secure any PHI data uploaded to the platform.

 By far the best solution for all HIPAA-compliant businesses is to utilize the cloud storage services of a provider specialized in HIPAA compliance.

 Central Data Storage is the provider you’ve been looking for.

 What makes us stand out from the competition is that all of our products are HIPAA-compliant by design and have been purposefully built to help you meet all requirements mandated in the legislation.

 We have BAAs in place and are approved by third-party auditors as 100% compliant with HIPAA, as well as the Health Information Technology for Economic and Clinical Health (HITECH) Act, the EU’s General Data Protection Regulation (GDPR) and State Laws.

-What’s more, our 448-bit end-to-end encryption exceeds military-grade standards to ensure your data remains protected from outside threats, both in transit and at rest in our highly-secure private cloud.
+What’s more, our 448-bit end-to-end encryption exceeds military-grade standards to ensure your data remains (SECURELY) protected from outside threats, both in transit and at rest in our highly-secure private cloud.